Alan CLI

 The .ln source file to compile |

-The compiler transpiles to JavaScript, installs npm dependencies, then bundles everything with Rollup (IIFE format, minified with Terser).
+The compiler transpiles to JavaScript, installs dependencies (using pnpm if available, otherwise yarn, otherwise npm), then bundles everything with Rollup (IIFE format, minified with Terser).
 The output is placed in the current directory as <name>.js.
+This JavaScript toolchain requires Node.js v22.0.0 or higher.

 alan bundle app.ln